Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: Experiments on Real Data

 Since $\log(1+x)\le x$ for all $x>-1$, the above policy achieves the bid shading over the entire parameter set, with parameters $\theta_1, \theta_2$ controlling the degrees of bid shading.
 As before, we use a brute force grid search to find the optimal low-dimensional parameter $\theta$ to maximize the total profit in the past one-day window and use it for the current window.

-\item \textbf{Competing Policy $3$: Distribution Learning Policy.} This policy is nonparametric and estimates the probability distribution of others' highest bids (assuming that others' highest bids are stationary in a short time window).
+\item \textbf{Competing Policy $3$: Distribution Learning Policy.} This policy is nonparametric and estimates the probability distribution of HOBs (assuming that HOBs are stationary in a short time window).
 This idea is motivated by its theoretical optimality in regret established in~\cite{han2020optimal} on stochastic first-price auctions with censored feedback.
-Specifically, at each time $t$, let $\widehat{P}$ be the empirical distribution of others' maximum bids in a given time window, then current bid $b_t$ is chosen to maximize the expected revenue \emph{if} $m_t\sim \widehat{P}$:
+Specifically, at each time $t$, let $\widehat{P}$ be the empirical distribution of HOBs in a given time window, then current bid $b_t$ is chosen to maximize the expected revenue \emph{if} $m_t\sim \widehat{P}$:

 Note that this approach is entirely nonparametric, and is expected to have a sound performance if the data is indeed stationary.
 In the experiments we always choose the length of the time window to be one day, which is roughly the optimal length of the time window in hindsight for all datasets. \end{enumerate}